hugodiasg/python_curso-em-video/README.md

 ## World 1:
 - Introduction to the world of programming;
-- First steps with python;
+- First steps with Python;
 - Treating data and making accounts;
-- Using python modules;
+- Using Python modules;
-- Conditions in python (if..else);
+- Conditions in Python (if..else);
-- Adding colors to python.
+- Adding colors to Python.

 ## World 2:
 - Introduction to world 2;
-- Conditions in python (if..elif);
+- Conditions in Python (if..elif);
-- Repetitions in python (for)
+- Repetitions in Python (for);
-- Repetitions in python (while)
+- Repetitions in Python (while).

 ## World 3:
-- Tuples in python;
+- Tuples in Python;
-- Lists in python;
+- Lists in Python;
-- Dictionaries in python;
+- Dictionaries in Python;
-- Functions in python;
+- Functions in Python;
-- Modularization in python;
+- Modularization in Python;
-- Error handling in python.
+- Error handling in Python.